sigmorphon/2022SegmentationST/evaluation/README.md

 The official evaluation script lives in this directory.
 We have provided sample output from the baseline model on the development data in ../baseline/.
 You may run the baseline as shown in the examples below.
+For the baseline, we use the pretrained `BertTokenizer` models from [huggingface](https://huggingface.co/docs/transformers/main_classes/tokenizer#transformers.PreTrainedTokenizer).

 Word-level Task Evaluation: